The freelancer’s guide to a Business Activity Statement (BAS)

 Period: April - June

 That wraps up everything you need to know about BAS payments as a freelancer.
-It’s a simple process, and with Rounded’s help, you should have no issues submitting the right information on time.
+It’s a simple process, and using Rounded means the process can be quicker, cheaper and less stressful.

 For more tips and advice on how to make the most of your freelance career, check out our blog.